Best Shopify Fonts and Font Combinations

 When it comes to headings, you can be quite liberal with font sizes, just make sure everything is visually balanced.

-The color of your font is 100% dependent on your background.
-What you want is sufficient contrast (dark on light or vice versa) and no color clash that causes headache (e.g. thick black font on a bright red background).
+The color of your font 100% depends on your background.
+What you want is sufficient contrast (dark on light or vice versa) and no color clash that causes headaches (e.g. thick black font on a bright red background).
 Other than that, let the creativity flow.

 Conclusion